ShokoLocoMocco/tech-notes/datasets.md

 <br>

 Disclaimer: This is a randomly-formatted personal note (may include duplicates, being organized accordingly) and appears to be entirely US centered (especially of NYC), but you may get the idea.
 Your local communities/governments should have similar open datasets.
+If you find any dataset belonging and protected by an individual or organization, please claim for credit.

 Good luck with your data journey!

 <br>